rwieruch/open-crowd-fund/README.md

 Furthermore, you will need a Stripe payment server where you can receive your fundings.
 The payment server is not included in this repository.
 Please use the following tutorial to setup a small [payment server with Stripe](https://github.com/rwieruch/react-express-stripe).
 As alternative, feel free to use the payment server from [this repository](https://github.com/rwieruch/react-express-stripe).
 It is located in the backend folder.
 But make sure to read the tutorial once to understand what's happening in the payment flow.

 * Create a [Stripe Account](https://stripe.com/) (free)
-* Application: add your public Stripe API keys in *.env.development* and *.env.production*
+* Client-side Application: add your public Stripe API keys in *.env.development* and *.env.production*
-* Application: add your payment server URL in *.env.development* and *.env.production*
+* Client-side Application: add your payment server URL in *.env.development* and *.env.production*
-  * e.g. http://localhost:8080 for development if your development payment server runs under this address, but http://yourdomain.com for your production payment server that you host with an own domain or IP address
+  * e.g. http://localhost:8080 for development if your development payment server runs under this address
+  * http://yourdomain.com for your production payment server that you host with an own domain or IP address

 * start your payment server on the command line
   * verify that the localhost URL where it is started is the same as your payment server URL that is added in the client-side *.env.development*